joeatodd/HiDEM/README.md

 if the simulation explodes (particles moving too far):

-Change DMP and DMP2 - multiply by two.
+Change DMP and DMP2 - multiply by two?
+High values for damping would be 16E4 and 8E4

+Add drag near the bed

+Change the timestep

+Change fric scale factor in input - changes bed friction

+Avoid friction gradients

+Avoid geometry gradients

+Kill all motion every x timesteps

 #### Files etc ####